 I highly recommend booking a food tour when visiting Mexico, but if your visit is more on the leisurely side, you can still participate by trying a cocktail or brew.

 Just imagine a leisurely lunch by the ocean with a frosty margarita or relaxing by the pool with a bucket of Coronas or local craft beer.

 Whatever your boozy preference is, you better believe Mexico does it top notch.

-4. The culture
+The vibrant culture